-We wanted to include as many experiences as possible, and not just from the “banned countries” on Trump’s list.
+We wanted to include as many positive experiences in Muslim countries as possible, and not just from the “banned countries” on Trump’s list.
 There is so much fear and misinformation that comes from ignorance, and travel is a powerful tool to combat that.
-So here are an assortment of small stories from traveling in the Muslim world.
-Hopefully they will inspire you to plan a trip of your own.
+So here are an assortment of small stories from traveling in Muslim countries.
+Hopefully, they will inspire you to plan a trip of your own.

 Camping in Qatar

 I lived in Doha, Qatar for a few months in 2014.
 It was my first time visiting a predominantly Muslim country, let alone living in one.
 I was there for work and unable to leave for the three months, so my adventuring was to be confined to the city and its surrounding deserts.

 I wasn’t really sure what to expect from my time there and I certainly didn’t think it would be as fun as it was.
 Life in Doha was certainly much different from what I’d ever experienced before and there was a lot about the place that I liked.
 The food was amazing, the people varied and I could and did get lost for hours in the local souq (marketplace).